2014-2015 Theatre Courses

 The Performing Arts for Social Change

 Today, theatre is increasingly defined as a commercial enterprise.
 This course will examine the use of theatre for social impact, examining its practice, theory, role, and production.
 Discussions will include how theatre is used for creating personal and social change and the key elements of successful projects.
 Classes will look at the full scope of a social change initiative—from process to performance to organization to impact.
-Interactive class sessions will include participation in a creative process involving community building, team building, conflict resolution, social issue analysis, and scene creation.
+Interactive class sessions will include participation in a creative process involving community building, team building, conflict resolution, social-issue analysis, and scene creation.
 Each student will be expected to develop a coherent theory of change and to construct a viable performing arts-based project “blueprint.”
-Students will also visit a rehearsal of The Possibility Project in Manhattan.
-Paul Griffin is founder and president of The Possibility Project, a nonprofit organization using the performing arts to empower teenagers to transform their lives and communities.
+Students will also visit a rehearsal of The Possibility Project, a nonprofit organization in Manhattan, uses the performing arts to empower teenagers to transform their lives and communities.
+Paul Griffin is founder and president of The Possibility Project.
 This class meets once a week.

-Dramaturgy is the study of dramatic structure—how plays are built and how they work.
-Although every play worth its salt works according to its own idiosyncratic plan, still there are certain principles that allow us take it apart in order to better understand how it was put together.
-There are many ways to do this, and we will be trying a wide assortment of them.
-For example, we will study two plays that utilize the same dramaturgical devices but to very different ends.
-This might involve looking at, say, both Sophocles’ Electra and Arthur Miller’s A View From the Bridge in order to examine classical structure; or comparing Kyd’s The Spanish Tragedy to Shakespeare’s Hamlet in order to see the guiding principles of Elizabethan drama; or reading Augier’s simple-minded Olympe’s Marriage side-by-side with Ibsen’s great Hedda Gabler; or tracing the development of expressionism over the course of the 20th century from O’Neill’s The Emperor Jones to Kennedy’s Funnyhouse of a Negro.
+Dramaturgy is the study of dramatic structure: how plays are built and how they work.
+Although every play worth its salt works according to its own idiosyncratic plan, certain principles allow us to take it apart in order to better understand how it was put together.
+There are many ways to do that, and we will be trying a wide assortment.
+For example, we will study two plays that utilize the same dramaturgical devices—but to very different ends.
+We will look at both Euripides’ The Bacchae and Tennessee Williams’ Suddenly Last Summer in order to examine classical structure; compare Thomas Kyd’s The Spanish Tragedy to Shakespeare’s Hamlet in order to see the guiding principles of Elizabethan revenge tragedy; read Emile Augier’s simple-minded Olympe’s Marriage side-by-side with Henrik Ibsen’s great A Doll House; or trace the development of expressionism over the course of the 20th century from Eugene O’Neill’s The Emperor Jones to Adrienne Kennedy’s Funnyhouse of a Negro.
 We will also look at how two plays may tell the same story but with different plots and using different dramaturgical principles.
-For this we might examine Euripides’ Hippolytus, Racine’s Phaedre, and Sarah Kane’s Phaedre’s Love; or Shakespeare’s King Lear and Nahum Tate’s neoclassical version of it (in which the end of the play finds Lear presiding at the wedding of Cordelia and Edgar); or the Orestes story from Aeschylus’ The Oresteia and Euripides’ Orestes to Sartre’s The Flies.
-The examination of multiple drafts of plays is often the surest way to see inside the playwright’s mind; fortunately, we have complete early drafts of plays that, after revision, became masterpieces.
-We might study Chekhov’s early manuscript of The Wood Demon in order to compare it to the play it became in Uncle Vanya; or look at Tennessee Williams’ early flop, Battle of Angels (which closed in Boston after nearly burning down the theatre) and its later reworking as Orpheus Descending.
-There are many other possibilities as well: faux folk drama in the form of Ansky’s great horror-thriller, The Dybbuk, or Lorca’s Blood Wedding; ritualistic drama from Genet’s The Maids to Albee’s Who’s Afraid of Virginia Woolf?; farce from Feydeau’s A Flea in Her Ear to Guare’s House of Blue Leaves.
-Because an understanding of genre is essential to the work we will do, a working knowledge of the principal genres (classicism, Elizabethan, neoclassicism, realism, naturalism, expressionism, etc.) and their historical context is required for the course.
-This class meets twice a week.
+For this, we might examine Euripides’ Hippolytus, Racine’s Phaedre, and Sarah Kane’s Phaedre’s Love or Shakespeare’s King Lear and Nahum Tate’s neoclassical version of it (in the conclusion of which, Lear, alive and well, presides over the wedding of Cordelia and Edgar).
+The examination of multiple drafts of plays is often the surest way to see inside the playwright’s mind; fortunately, we have complete, early drafts of plays that, after substantial revision, became masterpieces.
+We will look at Chekhov’s early manuscript of The Wood Demon in order to compare it to the play it became in Uncle Vanya; and we’ll watch Ibsen struggle to find the way to release Nora’s persona in the first draft of A Doll House and then watch him succeed incomparably in the final version.
+There are many other possibilities, as well: faux folk drama in the form of S. A. Ansky’s great horror-thriller, The Dybbuk, or Federico Garcia Lorca’s Blood Wedding; ritualistic drama from Jean Genet’s The Maids to Edward Albee’s Who’s Afraid of Virginia Woolf?; farce from Georges Feydeau’s A Flea in Her Ear to John Guare’s House of Blue Leaves.
+Because an understanding of genre is essential to the work that we will do, a working knowledge of the principle genres (classicism, Elizabethan, neoclassicism, realism, naturalism, expressionism, etc.) and their historical context is required for the course.
+This course meets twice a week.